A stakeholder is any individual, a group of people or an organization that can affect or be affected positively or negatively by the project.

-As we know, a stakeholder can be in favour of your project and we call it positive stakeholder and also it can be a negative stakeholder that is against your project.
+As we know, a stakeholder can be in favor of your project and we call it a positive stakeholder and also it can be a negative stakeholder that is against your project.
 Hence, the proper management of stakeholders is really important for a successful project.

 We use a different set of techniques that harnesses the positive effect and minimizes the effect of negative influences.
 It comprises below main steps;

 - Engage and Influence stakeholders

 To identify stakeholders is a very important process that helps to manage and engage them.
 Make sure this process of identifying stakeholders is throughout the project life cycle and as their interests, influence, and impact may change during the course of the project.
 Following are the benefits to identify stakeholders but not limited to;